meerageorge/TREEMAKER/README.md

 hou.hda.installFile('../tree.otl')

 ## Building the GUI
-This part is to graphically change the ground or repaint or select new image for the ground and to vary the growth, orientation, trunk width etc.
+User can change the ground / repaint.
+User can also select new image for the ground and to vary the growth, orientation, trunk width etc.
 Inaddition to that I have tried to bring randomness in height and orientation of trees